RichardRicoKlar/PowershellCommandHelper/README.md

 ## How it works
 My goal was easy maintanence.
 UI is heavily JavaScript based with purpose of translating JSON files which can be found in _commands_ folder.
 There's index JSON, which serves as a list of available permissions types.
-Each type then matches existing JSON file which lists available commands of the selected type.
+Each type then matches with existing JSON file which lists available commands of the selected type.
 Rest is just eye candy and design conveniences.

 ## Conclusions